 Alprostadil can be given either by injection or as a suppository.
 When given as a suppository, the drug is placed into the opening at the tip of the penis.
-When injected, a needle and syringe is used to inject the medicine directly into the penis.
+When injected, a needle and syringe is used to inject the drug directly into the penis.

 If you receive the injection-form, alprostadil is sold under the brand names Caverject, Edex, and Prostin VR.
 Suppository-form of alprostadil is sold under the brand name MUSE (Medicated Urethral System for Erection).

 Alprostadil should only be used in men with erectile dysfunction.
 If this drug is not used properly, permanent damage to the penis can occur.

 Alprostadil delivered via the injection method causes an erection firm enough for sexual intercourse in over 80% of men with erectile dysfunction, regardless of their age or the cause of their problem.
 Alprostadil delivered via a suppository is not as effective as the injection -- it produces an erection in approximately 30%-40% of men with ED.